MassimoGirondi/dncs-lab/README.md

 # Routing
 Several ways can be used to define the routing tables.
-Static routing can be a easy and fast solution, however, for the purposes of the exercise and give more flexibility to the netowk, I decided to implement dynamic routing through OSPF.
+Static routing can be a easy and fast solution, however, for the purposes of the exercise and give more flexibility to the network, I decided to implement dynamic routing through OSPF.
 This is done with Quagga, a daemon that provides several routing protocols.

+A static routing configuration is provided in the [`static-routing` branch](https://github.com/MassimoGirondi/dncs-lab/tree/dynamic_routing).

 The configuration is the simplest possibile in both routers: they announce to each other the networks that they can reach.
 These configurations are contained in the files `router-1.ospfd.conf` and `router-2.ospf.conf`.